ranguh/Aggies-Hack-Day/README.md

 Files pertaining to the SIG websites as well as the current ACM website can be found committed into the folder titled "Websites".

 # Project Compton:
-Files pertaining to this project can be found and committed ino the fikder titled "Compton".
+Files pertaining to this project can be found and committed into the folder titled "Compton".

-If you have any questions at any time feel free to ask anyone on the E-Board or a project leader.
+If you have any questions at any time, feel free to ask anyone on the E-Board or a project leader.

 #The Association for Computing Machinery